The Long Way Home (2015 film): Plot

 Set during the Korean War and 3 days before a truce takes place.
-Nam-Bok (Sol Kyung-Gu) is South Korean soldier.
+Nam-Bok (Sol Kyung-Gu) is a South Korean soldier.
 He was a simple farmer before his conscription into the military.
 Nam-Bok then receives order to deliver a top secret document at a set time and place, but an attack by the North Korean army causes Nam-Bok to lose the document.

 Meanwhile, Young-Gwang (Yeo Jin-Goo) is a North Korean soldier.
 He is a part of a tank crew.
 While heading to the South, his team is bombed and he is the only one left.
 He is about to return home, but he happens to come across a top secret document.

 The two men face off in the western front alone.